Kernix13/beginner-git-commands/README.md

 The 1st command shows the branch you are working on.
 The 2nd one lists all the branch names in your repo.
 The next two switches to the branch and creates then switches to that branch, respectively.
 The merge command merges the branch into whatever branch you are currently in, most likely master.

-More commonly you will push the changes to github then make a PR (push request)..
+More commonly you will push the changes to github then make a PR (push request).
+So make sure you switch back from main/master to your branch.
 For a new branch, git push wont work because git doesn’t know what branch you are pushing to – so do:

 ```
-git push --set-upstream origin branch-name
+git push --set-upstream origin branch_name
 ```

+**Note**: Using `--set-upstream` is the same thing as using `-u` in the sections above.
+Actually, `-u` is short-hand for `--set-upstream`.

+**Note**: A PR from your branch to the master branch is to request to have your code merged with the master branch.
+When your code is merged delete your branch.
+To delete a branch use `git branch -d branch_name`.

-To pull changes from GitHub to your machine use `git pull origin master`
+To pull changes from GitHub to your machine use `git pull origin master` but make sure you are on the master branch.

-To delete a branch use `git branch -d branch_name`

 If you get this error when trying to delete a branch: